PrescientSystems/CompleteExample/README.md

 Create API endpoints that return all columns that do the following:

-* List all courses for a particular student
 * For a particular instructor, list all the students' grades the instructor has given out
 * List all students that have the top 3 grades for each course
 * Enroll a student in a course